ratbo99/PSNTracker/README.md

 # PSNTracker
-a Tool to show Live Overlays for Tropyhunters
+a Tool to show Live Overlays for Trophyhunters

 This is Playstation Trophytracker - a Tool to show live overlays in OBS.
 I started coding it in 2021, fixes some Api related stuff and this is my messy Codebase.
 Maybe someone can make somthing nice of it.